Channels¶

 }

-The thread calling sender
+The thread calling sender will block

-until the thread calling receiver
+until the thread calling receiver finishes the execution of add

 and it means

-accesses the integer array in mutual exclusion
+that receiver accesses the integer array in mutual exclusion

 without race conditions.